Turner, Dodgers start fast, hold off Padres in NLDS opener - WHIZ News

-Behind 17-game winner Julio Urías, the Dodgers raced to an early 5-0 lead and appeared to be on their way to another blowout of the Padres.
+Behind 17-game winner Julio Urías, the Dodgers led 5-0 after three innings and appeared to be on their way to another blowout of the Padres.

 Los Angeles dominated in the regular season, owning a 14-5 advantage and outscoring San Diego 109-47.
 The 111-win Dodgers claimed the NL West and the Padres finished second, 22 games back.